Sonesta White Plains

 Mark Lyles New Buildings Initiative |

-This panel will look at how C-PACE, which has more than $2 billion in cumulative investments, can help finance complex energy upgrades in different markets across the United States.
+This panel explored how C-PACE, which has more than $2 billion in cumulative investments, can help finance complex energy upgrades in different markets across the United States.

 3C.
 When You Build It … A Case Study of Pay as You Save (PAYS) at Scale!